Japan's First Night Game and Lighting Evolution

 The Dome Era and Future of Night Games

 Tokyo Dome's 1988 opening brought a new turning point, eliminating rain cancellations and offering climate-controlled comfort, though critics noted the loss of outdoor atmosphere and seasonal ambiance.
-NPB's night game culture will continue evolving through pitch clock considerations for shorter games, increased day games for player health, and earlier weeknight start times adapting to modern lifestyles.
+NPB's night game culture will continue evolving through pitch clock considerations for shorter games, increased day games for player health, and earlier weeknight start times adapting to evolving fan lifestyles.